noncomputable/AgentMaps/devdocs/DEVDOCS.md

 \* I didn't follow this rule of thumb in the Basic Walkthrough to spice things up.

 You can start, pause, and resume an AgentMaps simulation using the [Agentmap.run](./Agentmap.html#.run) and [Agentmap.pause](./Agentmap.html#.pause) methods.
-When `Agentmap.run` is called, the Agentmap and Agents will run their controller functions, the Agentmap will increment the tick counter (`Agentmap.state.ticks`), a new animation frame will be requested to do the same thing over again.
+When `Agentmap.run` is called, the Agentmap and Agents will run their controller functions, the Agentmap will increment its tick clock (`Agentmap.state.ticks`), and a new animation frame will be requested to do the same thing over again.

-When `Agentmap.pause()` is called, the ticks will stop incrementing, the request for the next animation frame will be cancelled, and the controller functions will stop being called.
+After `Agentmap.pause()` is called, the tick will not be incremented, the request for the next animation frame will be cancelled, and the controller functions will stop being called.
 Calling `Agentmap.run()` after pausing will set things back in motion.

-[Agentmap.clear](./Agentmap.html/#clear) will reset the Agentmap's state (including the tick counter) and remove all the AgentMaps layers from the map.
+[Agentmap.clear](./Agentmap.html/clear) will reset the Agentmap's state (including the tick counter) and remove all the AgentMaps layers from the map.

 ## <a name="animation-speed"></a>Animation Speed